It's called "Writing An Interpreter In Go" and contains what it says on the box.

 Hi there!
 My name is Thorsten Ball.
 I'm a software developer living in Aschaffenburg, Germany, a small city near Frankfurt am Main.

-I like to program where the rubber hits the road -- wherever that may be.
+I like to develop, optimize and take care of sophisticated systems.
+Or put another way: I like to program where the rubber hits the road -- wherever that may be.

 But before I leave for work, in the early morning hours, I love to deep dive into other programming topics that interest me: programming languages, interpreters, compilers, web servers, systems programming, Unix, databases.
 I'm a big fan of digging deep and peeling away at abstraction layers to get a better sense of what I'm working with.
 It also gives me much more leverage higher up.
 In short: I love learning and I'm always eager to improve my skills.